-If you've got a router job coming up, you could just let the chips fly and vacuum them up later, but there's a better way.view details
+If you've got to cut a hole in a drywall ceiling for a light fixture, you could just let the dust and debris fall and clean it up later, but there's a better way.view details

 If you have a tip that you would like to share, visit our new Readers Quick Tips blog to post text, photos, and links to videos.
 Or, send us an email at: firstname.lastname@example.org

 Have your ever been frustrated building something and mumbled to yourself, "There's got to be a better way"?
 Then we've got just what you need.